mockoon/mockoon/CONTRIBUTING.md

 - Increment the version (which follows [semver](https://semver.org/)) in each package.json file depending on the changes, using `npm run set-versions`.
 To ignore a package give it the same version.
 Lerna will take care of increasing the internal dependencies version numbers.
 - Push.

 > Versions are synchronized between the desktop application, CLI and the libraries.
-We release all of them at the same time with a **major** version bump when a data migration is included in the relase, or when new common features are added (common = feature working in both desktop and CLI).
+We release all of them at the same time with a **major** version bump when a data migration is included in the release, or when new common features are added (common = feature working in both desktop and CLI).
 The libraries can be released independently from the desktop application for minor and patch versions when the changes are only affecting the libraries.

 **Desktop application's process:**